About the Writing Center

 “How can I get the most out of my online coaching session?”

 Give your writing coach as much information as possible.
 Your coach will be relying on your submission form for context.
-It is particularly important that you let the coach know what your top concerns are; this will help the coach focus his/her attention and comments.
+It is particularly important that you let the coach know what your top concerns are; this will help focus your coach’s attention and comments.
 Remember, the coach is not your TA and cannot judge what aspect of your paper needs the most work; it is up to you to ask for the kind of feedback you think will be most valuable at this stage in your writing process.